scripting/drummerSupport/README.md

 ### Docs

-There are lots of docs!
+We have docs!
 Here are some of them.
-You'll see links to others in the sidebars, and in the Docs menu in Drummer.
+You'll see links to others in the sidebars, and in the Docs menu in Drummer itself.

 * <a href="http://docserver.scripting.com/drummer/about.opml">About Drummer</a>